 Tip #8 Remember it isn’t all about grammar

 Don’t get me wrong.
 You do need to know the basic rules.
 But even if you are a grammar Nazi (kudos to you), that won’t necessarily make your writing appear native.
 Most of the time, it is about possessing that cultural background everyone has by default.
 It goes without saying, it is different for different nations and places of birth.
 In this case, you’ll want to surround yourself with a group of native speakers and absorb their vocabulary, and distinct identity, until you can finally ‘fit in.’

 Apparently, if you can’t hang out with such people where you live, you’ll have to make do with books and online resources.

 One last thing before I go: There are no shortcuts to this.
 It doesn’t take a magic wand to get things done.
 You have to roll up your sleeves and get busy.
 Read a lot, write every chance you get.

 Did you like my tips on how to improve English writing?
-How do you feel about the PYE series?
 I’ll be happy to hear your thoughts on this.
 Jump down to the comments section to leave a note.

 Want to be the first to hear from me when I publish a new post?
 Subscribe to my newsletter!
 No spam, I promise!